agu3rra/devsecops-workshop/docs/readme.md

 #### Terraform Plugin issues
 It turns out that using such a dated version of the `azurerm` Terraform plugin became rather problematic.
 3.55.0 (about 10 months old) was the only one not giving me a hard time on macOS.
+I was able to use the latest version (about 4 days old) in my Windows PC, so the exercise continues there.

 #### Virtual Machine
 Using `az monitor diagnostic-settings categories list --resource [GIGANTIG_VM_IDENTIFIER]` I was able to tell my VM is currently only providing me with `Metrics` events.